finix-payments/finix-flex-docs-generator/sections/guide_authentication/authentication/curl_request.md

-# With cURL, just supply your username as basic auth (-u) in the header of each request as follows:
+# With CURL, just supply your username as basic auth (-u) in the header of each request as follows:

 curl {{base_url}}/ \
     -H "Content-Type: application/vnd.json+api" \